vincentdchan/MDE/README.md

 ## Support Platform

-Current:

 - Win32 64 bit Version
 - UWP(Windows Store) *only for win10*

-In the future:

 - Linux 64 bit version (Ubuntu for developing)

 Because I do not have any devices on OS X platform, I won't build it.

-## Waiting for new version 0.0.3 (developing)
+## Waiting for new version 0.0.4 (developing)

-In the new version `0.0.3`, there are a lot of new features.
+In the new version `0.0.4`, there are a lot of new features.

-- File associations on `win32` platform
 - Add `configuration` panel and allow user to define some properties, save user config in user data folder
-- Find & Search box
+- Better preview experience
-- Add support of `linux`
+- more markdown syntax support

 It's on progress and comming soon.